"I do expect to have everything." —Nucky Thompson, speaking for everyone.

 Quit Your Whining: Nucky sits in the bar, moping over the state of his life, as a drunken Sally gets increasingly more irritated in the background.
 Then, with no warning, she socks him in the mouth, knocking him out of his seat.
 Cue Slap-Slap-Kiss.

 Quizzical Tilt: Harrow will do this in reaction to violence, showing his detachment.
-He does it as he regards a crying, panicky twelve-year-old boy, right before shooting him as well as when Al callously suggests that he kill Nucky.
+He does it as he regards a crying, panicky fourteen-year-old boy, right before shooting him as well as when Al callously suggests that he kill Nucky.

 Rant Inducing Slight: In "A Dangerous Maid", Nucky is shown as largely successful at containing his rage at the Commodore for betraying him (as well as encouraging others to to do so).
 He is even able to keep his temper when he sees the Commodore at the same restaurant he had chosen, eating with Nucky's former cronies.
 However, when the Commodore orders a dish Margaret had wanted, and the restaurant was consequently out of it, Nucky lets the Commodore have it (and throws his dinner on the floor).